47degrees/sbt-hood/docs/src/main/tut/sbthood/docs.md

 * `benchmarkThreshold`: optional map with a custom threshold per benchmark key overriding the value coming from `thresholdColumnName` or `generalThreshold`.

-As you can see all these variables have default values or are optional so you'll just need to adapt some of these if your CSV files contain different column names and the like.
+As you can see all these variables have default values or are optional so you'll just need to adapt some of these if your benchmark files are in CSV format and contain different column names.
 Once set up, you only need to run a benchmark comparison through the following command:

 ```
 compareBenchmarks